If we think about it, there are tons of things we can DIY. But we often choose not to.

 Dilemma #2 – Are the tools enough?

-What they don’t tell you about these tools is that, even though they’re fairly easy to set up, they still require skill.
-I’m not just talking about technical skills for implementation that vary depending on the tool you use, but actually knowing what you’re doing in terms of serving the needs of your business, complying to usability best practices, and have an overall design that leaves a good first impression while respecting basic principles of design theory, color harmony, white space and balance.
+What don’t they tell about these tools?
+It’s that even though they’re reasonably easy to set up, they still require skills.
+I’m not just talking about technical skills for implementation that vary depending on the tool you use.
+You need to know what you’re doing to serve the needs of your business.
+You should be complying with usability best practices and have an overall design that leaves a good first impression while respecting basic principles of design theory, color harmony, white space and balance.

-This issue, in particular, is not the tool’s fault, it’s simply how the world works.
+This issue, in particular, is not the tool’s fault.
+It’s simply how the world works.
 Everyone knows how to use a pen, but is everyone a writer?
-Everyone is capable to use a pencil, but can everyone draw?
+Everyone is capable of using a pencil, but can everyone draw?
 Sure we all could, with practice, love and dedication.
 But why would you want to spend time mastering a skill that you’re not passionate about and that is not relevant to the core of your business?

 Of course, it’s important to have a website.
 But just having a website is not enough.

 Cost: Number of hours spent setting up tools (this includes the time you spend staring at the screen and posting on Facebook groups asking for help) x Your Hourly Rate (or as much as you think your time is worth)